-- Pertuity Direct
+- Pertuity Direct (no longer funding loans)

 - Kiva (Kiva offers loans to people in 3rd world countries; lenders only receive their principle back, but do not earn interest.
 This is seen mostly as doing something good with your money and giving people an opportunity they may not have otherwise had).

 The reasons differ for borrowers and lenders.
 Borrowing through a peer to peer company often allows borrowers to get a loan at a lower rate than through a bank, or get a loan when a bank would not give them one.
 For lenders, peer to peer lending allows you to “be the bank.”
 When you make loans or buy a portion of a preexisting loan, you are offering someone money and getting paid for taking on the risk of doing so.
 Lenders also have the chance to diversify their money over many loans which creates multiple streams of income.
 As the loans get repaid, the lender has the option of lending the money in new loans or withdrawing the money.